Green:Campus

 Sustainability principles for business trips at the University of Kassel

 Based on its self-image of protecting nature and the environment, the University of Kassel strives for sustainable mobility.
-The sustainability guidelines and the following principles, which were laid down in the resolution of November 20, 2023, must be observed during implementation.
+The sustainability guidelines and principles laid down in the resolution of November 20, 2023 must therefore be observed when carrying out business trips.

 https://www.uni-kassel.de/uni/files/Universitaet/Profil/Umwelt_Nachhaltigkeit/Relaunch/Green_Office/6_Infothek/News_Projekte/p0908b155.pdf

-In July 2022, the project to promote sustainable mobility at the University of Kassel was launched with the aim of promoting sustainable and climate-friendly mobility.
+In July 2022, the project to promote sustainable mobility at the University of Kassel was launched with the aim of promoting environmentally friendly and climate-friendly mobility.

 Since February 2022, employees have been able to park their bicycles safely at two locations on the Holländischer Platz campus.
-Three bicycle parking facilities are located in the underground car park of the library (access via Georg-Forster-Straße, like the cars to the underground car park) and the fourth in front of the administration building, at Mönchebergstraße 19.
-The facilities work with an electronic door lock system, which enables access via the campus card.
-The campus card can be activated for the respective bicycle parking facility at the key depot, Georg-Forster-Straße 7, without an application.
+Three bicycle parking facilities are located in the underground car park of the library (access via Georg-Forster-Straße, like the cars to the underground car park) and another in front of the administration building at Mönchebergstraße 19.
+These facilities are equipped with an electronic door lock system that allows access via the campus card.
+The campus card can be activated at the key depot at Georg-Forster-Straße 7 without having to apply.

-Further secure parking facilities, including for students, are gradually being planned at all locations.
-With the additional and lockable parking spaces, the university wants to create an incentive to switch to bicycles.
+Further secure parking facilities, including for students, are planned successively at all locations.
+By providing additional lockable parking spaces, the university aims to create incentives to switch to bicycles.
 The "Sustainable Mobility" project is one of a total of six funded projects that contribute to climate protection and the reduction of greenhouse gas emissions.

-The attractiveness of bicycles compared to other means of transportation at the University of Kassel is to be increased and the bicycle infrastructure further expanded.
-The university plans to double the number of available bicycle racks at all locations and to install lockable bicycle lockers as required.
-Awareness of the use of bicycles is to be raised through campaigns and information about cycling, especially for new employees and students.
+The University of Kassel strives to increase the attractiveness of cycling compared to other modes of transportation and to further improve the cycling infrastructure.
+There are plans to double the number of bicycle racks at all locations and to install lockable bicycle lock systems to meet demand.
+Various campaigns and information about cycling, especially for new employees and students, are intended to raise awareness of the use of bicycles.

 Establishment of a lending service for employees in conjunction with VELOAD.